 California will experience sea level rise over the next century.
 The Ocean Protection Council's guidance estimates that sea level rise at San Francisco Bay, the nearest forecasted area to the Delta, could range from an increase of 1.6 feet to 10.2 feet by 2100 (OPC 2018).
-Anticipated sea level rise will increase pressure on already stressed Delta ecosystems (DSC 2018).
-In addition to sea level rise, the land in the Delta is subsiding due to microbial oxidation and most of the central Delta is already below sea level (Deverel et al. 2016).
-The areas at subtidal elevations offer limited ecological value if reconnected to a stream (Durand 2017).
-Only a thin band of land is at appropriate elevations suitable for tidal restoration through hydrologic reconnection (DSC 2019) and that band is getting smaller as the landscape subsides and sea level rises.
+Anticipated sea level rise will increase pressure on already stressed Delta ecosystems (Council 2018).
+In addition to sea level rise, most of the land in the Delta is subsiding due to microbial oxidation and areas in the central Delta are already below sea level (Deverel et al. 2016).
+The areas at subtidal elevations offer limited ecological value if reconnected to a stream because species native to the Delta are not well adapted to lake-like deep water habitats (Durand 2017).
+Only a thin band of land is at appropriate elevations suitable for tidal restoration through hydrologic reconnection (Delta Plan, Appendix Q2) and that band is getting smaller as the landscape subsides and sea level rises.
 Hence, the potential for future tidal restoration is being lost.